 - A letter of invitation is no guarantee that a visa will be issued.
 It is just a means of letting the visa offices evaluate the candidate to determine if they meet the terms and needs of the Canadian immigration legislation.

-- While the full name and address and the relationship with the person will be needed for both the candidate and the person for whom the visa is being applied, the Parent and Grandparent Visa also needs a written and signed consent of economic support to be submitted.
+- While the full name and address and the relationship with the person will be needed for both the candidate and the person for whom the visa is being applied, the Parent and Grandparent Visa also requires written and signed consent of economic support to be submitted.

 - Proof that the income – of the Canadian resident/PR sponsoring their parent/grandparent –either meets or is above the low-income cut-off.